This article explores our brain’s performance and how it influences our behaviour and outcomes.

 - Part 4: Meeting Basic Social and Emotional Needs

 This article was originally published in Be At Your Best in January 2018.
 It has been updated and republished here.

 During this exploration we will look at how we can improve the management of our brain’s functions to develop effective behaviour that enables the achievement of more of what matters most.

 Brain & Behaviour Model

-In the previous article on this subject, we introduced the brain and behaviour model that represents the key factors in building effective behaviour to enable the sustainable achievement what matters most.
+In the previous article on this subject, we introduced the brain and behaviour model (shown below), that represents the key factors in building effective behaviour to enable the sustainable achievement what matters most.

 In this article we dig a little deeper into our brain’s functioning and how it impacts our thoughts, feelings, behaviour and outcomes.

 Meeting our basic physical and social needs, helps us to build our mental energy and capacity.
-This provides optimal conditions to implement our brain’s foundational functions and capabilities (also known as executive or cognitive functions).
+As you saw in the video above, this provides optimal conditions to implement our brain’s foundational functions and capabilities (also known as executive or cognitive functions).